iphoting/ovpnmcgen.rb/README.md

 Generates iOS configuration profiles (.mobileconfig) that configures OpenVPN for use with VPN-on-Demand that are not accessible through the Apple Configurator or the iPhone Configuration Utility.

 Although there are many possible VPN-on-Demand (VoD) triggers, this utility currently only implements `SSIDMatch` and `InterfaceTypeMatch`.
-The following algorithm is executed upon network changes, in order:
+For 'high' (default) security level, the following algorithm is executed upon network changes, in order:

 - If wireless SSID matches any specified with `--trusted-ssids`, tear down the VPN connection and do not reconnect on demand.
 - Else if wireless SSID matches any specified with `--untrusted-ssids`, unconditionally bring up the VPN connection on the next network attempt.
-- Else if the primary network interface becomes Wifi (any SSID except those above), bring up the VPN connection.
+- Else if the primary network interface becomes Wifi (any SSID except those above), unconditionally bring up the VPN connection on the next network attempt.
 - Else if the primary network interface becomes Cellular, leave any existing VPN connection up, but do not reconnect on demand.
 - Else, unconditionally bring up the VPN connection on the next network attempt.